luigiquiros/inventa/README.md

     `vectorized_data_filename` : MEMO package format (https://github.com/mandelbrot-project/memo).
     `sirius_results_filename` : CANOPUS/SIRIUS format. npc_summary_network (https://bio.informatik.uni-jena.de/software/sirius/)

+[Examples of all these input could be found in INVENTA>format_examples]
 ## Once the input files have the right format

 Drop your files in the data folder and change the names in the notebook to march them: